-Like all other income, all tips are subject to Federal income taxes and all tips totaling $20 or more in a month are subject to FICA tax (social security and Medicare taxes).
+Like all other income, all tips totaling $20 or more in a month are subject to federal income tax and FICA tax (social security and Medicare taxes).
 While the employee receives the tips, you must receive information about those tips so you can include them on the employee's W-2 form.

-It should be stated that tips are the property of the employee and you (the employer) can't take tip income from them, nor can you reduce their income to offset their tip income.
-How tip income is included in service employee income is explained below.
+Tips are the property of the employee and you (the employer) can't take tip income from them, nor can you reduce their income to offset their tip income.

 What Are the Ways Employees Get Tipped?

 Tips may be split or pooled by various employees.
 For example, you may have seen a tip jar at a car wash.
-The tips are divided among employees.
 If you have such a situation in your business, you probably have a policy about how these tips are split.
 Service charges may also be considered to be pooled tips.

 How Do I Know What Tips an Employee Received?

-Employees are required to keep a daily tip record and report these tips to you ($20 or over a month) on a regular basis.
-The IRS would like to see employees report tip income on a daily basis.
+Employees are required to keep a daily tip record and report these tips to their employer ($20 or over a month) on a regular basis.
+The IRS suggests reporting by the 10th day of the month.